GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Grandfolk.md

 You gain an edge of your choice (see Rogue class).
 Your [Body] is increased by 1.

-**Forests**: Grandfolks which have sought to fill the role they believe they are to fulfil in the natural order.
+**Forests**: Grandfolks which have sought to fill the role they believe they are to fulfill in the natural order.
 They are sometimes called Glade-Kin.
-You learn theWild.Tongue.
+You learn the Wild Tongue.
 If you already were fluent in this language, you learn a language of your choice.
+You gain training in a weapon of your choice.
 Each of your attributes are increased by 2.